-In applying the plan as described above, the Board's calculation of the STI funding pool recognised the Securityholder value created through successfully completing a number of acquisitions and divestments, accretive capex programs, interest rate swaps and debt refinancing during the STI testing period.
+In applying the plan as described above, the Board's calculation of the STI funding pool recognised the Securityholder value created through successfully completing a number of acquisitions and divestments, accretive capex programs and debt refinancing during the STI testing period.

-The Board determined the economic value created by the pub acquisitions and joint activities with Queensland Venue Company ("QVC") over the 12 months post-completion of these initiatives resulting in a STI funding pool of \$180,000 for FY23.
-Having regard to the timing of realisation of anticipated net economic value added to Securityholders, payment of 50% of the STI funding pool will be deferred until the lodgement of the FY24 Financial Accounts for the HPI Group.
+The Board determined the economic value created by the pub acquisitions / disposals and joint activities with Queensland Venue Company ("QVC") over the 12 months post-completion of these initiatives resulting in a STI funding pool of \$401,632 for FY24.
+Having regard to the timing of realisation of anticipated net economic value added to Securityholders, payment of 50% of the STI funding pool for the Acting Chief Executive Officer (\$200,816) will occur following the lodgement of the FY24 HPI Group Financial Accounts and 50% will be deferred until the lodgement of the FY25 HPI Group Financial Accounts.

+The STI funding pool for the late Chief Executive Officer (\$200,816) will be available for disbursement to his estate immediately.
 The STI outcomes for the individual KMPs awards are summarised in the "Details of remuneration" section of this remuneration report.